ionic-team/capacitor-site/blog/native-react-apps-without-react-native.md

 In the React world, the primary way to build native iOS and Android apps has been React Native.
 Created by Facebook in 2015, React Native enables developers to use their React skills to build iOS and Android apps using platform native UI elements.
 React Native is popular and widely used, and it’s a great solution for many teams.

-However, React Native comes with a bunch of constraints.
+However, React Native comes with a number of tradeoffs.
 First, it requires developers to build in a React Native specific way, using views/JSX for each platform, and using libraries that support react-native (as opposed to most React libraries that support react-dom).
-Additionally, React Native is not a web environment, so it’s not possible for teams to take their web-based React apps and skills with many React web libraries to deploy native apps.
+But perhaps most importantly, React Native is not a web environment, so it’s not possible for teams to take their web-based React apps and libraries to deploy native apps.

 The net effect is that it’s not possible to take, say, a Material-UI React web app, and deploy it natively to the Apple App Store or Google Play Store with React Native.